-Ground layer adaptive optics offers some general benefits which are not associated with reaching the diffraction limit.
+Ground layer adaptive optics offers some general benefits, which are not associated with reaching the diffraction limit.
 The advantages here lie in the enhanced resolution, the increased point source sensitivity and slit coupling efficiency as well as the robustness against crowding.
-Offering those advantages over a large field of view makes up the uniqueness to enhance the scientific capabilities of the LBT.
+Offering those benefits over a large field of view makes up the uniqueness to enhance the scientific capabilities of the LBT.

-(Left) Gain in FWHM with ARGOS GLAO correction.
-(Right) FWHM of the corrected PSF (solid lines) and of the uncorrected one (dashed).
-Colours identify the 4 different atmospheric profiles.
+The image on the left shows the gain in FWHM with ARGOS GLAO correction.
+On the right, you can see FWHM of the corrected PSF (solid lines) and the uncorrected one (dashed).
+Colors identify the four different atmospheric profiles.

-(Left) Gain in ensquared Energy with ARGOS GLAO correction.
-(Right) Ensquared Energy in a 0.25’’ square pixel of the corrected PSF (solid lines) and of the uncorrected one (dashed).
-Colors identify the 4 different atmospheric profiles defined in [AD1]
+On the left, you can see the gain in ensquared energy with ARGOS GLAO correction.
+The figure on the right shows the ensquared energy in a 0.25 arcsecond square pixel of the corrected PSF (solid lines) and the uncorrected one (dashed).
+Colors identify the four different atmospheric profiles defined in [AD1].